forestgrape/coronavirus/monitor_and_control.md

   * _Medical protections masks_: To protect medical staff against pathogens from infected patients.
 These masks are usually in the highest filtration category and offer good protection for all pathogens including viruses.
 * _Textile masks_ or _Community masks_ are available in a lot of sizes and styles.
 These masks often offer could comfort and style.
 The [filtration performance](#filter-performance) is often [low](#low-filtration).
 The [droplet spread](./transmission.md#summary-airborne-transmission) is prevented but how relevant the droplet spread is, is unclear.

+#### Clean Masks
+The [mask effectiveness](#mask-effectiveness) is usually evaluated with fresh masks and not with mask worn for several hours.
+The problem if the mask is continuously worn for several hours is, that virions can be slowly breathed through the filter, which occurs more at exhalation than inhalation ([mask effectiveness](#mask-effectiveness)).
+Therefore mask should regularly be changed or [cleaned](#mask-cleaning)

-#### Mask Reuse and Cleaning
+#### Mask Cleaning
-* wash with soap/hot water/machine-wash
+* __wash__: wash with soap/hot water/machine-wash
-* heat to around 70 degrees for 20 minutes e.g. hot water, steam or in the oven - all measures which have been scientifically proven to destroy the Sars-CoV-2 viruses and leave the mask intact [citation coming] [Chan et al.](#chan) have shown that Sars-CoV-1 is inactivated above 50 degrees.
+* __heat__: heat to around 70 degrees for 20 minutes e.g. hot water, steam or in the oven - all measures which have been scientifically proven to destroy the Sars-CoV-2 viruses and leave the mask intact [citation coming] [Chan et al.](#chan) have shown that Sars-CoV-1 is inactivated above 50 degrees.
-* if washing or heating is not available (e.g. water saving in dry areas or camping), putting the mask to the bright sunlight is an alternative in areas with intense sunlight.
+* __sunlight__: if washing or heating is not available (e.g. water saving in dry areas or camping), putting the mask to the bright sunlight is an alternative in areas with intense sunlight.
-* spray with pure alcohol (*no* alcohol intended for cleaning)
+* __disinfect__: spray with pure alcohol (*not* alcohol intended for cleaning)
+* __waiting__: Usually half of the virions decay during several hours.
+Thus after several hours/days the virions concentration is lower.

 #### Mask Recommendation
 Officially recommend masks for spread reduction in indoor rooms.
 Without an official recommendation, people can be put off or look afraid of masks, at least [were] in Europe, which is not desirable, since masks are protective.
 The recommendation should be strong for people feeling sick or with coughs in indoor public rooms.